sinedied/talks/langchainjs-azure/langchainjs-azure.md

 - Why use RAG?
 Video content is often long and contains a lot of information.
 We want to be able to retrieve the most relevant information and then generate a precise answer to a question.

-- It grounds the answer in a set of documents, to avoid the generation of irrelevant or incorrect information.
+- It grounds the answer in a set of documents, to avoid the generation of irrelevant or even made up information.

 ---